 -

-Rotator Cuff Injuries: The rotator cuff, a group of four muscles and their tendons, stabilizes the shoulder joint.
-Overuse or sudden, forceful movements can strain or tear these tendons, leading to pain, weakness, and limited range of motion.
-Improper form during overhead presses, bench presses, or rows are major contributors.
+Rotator Cuff Injuries: The rotator cuff is a group of four muscles and their tendons that stabilize and move the shoulder.
+Overuse, improper form, or sudden forceful movements can strain or tear these tendons, leading to significant pain and limited range of motion.
+Specific exercises like bench presses, overhead presses, and lateral raises can put excessive stress on the rotator cuff if not executed correctly.

 -